lucievr/Progress-Log/README.md

 * worked through Complete intro to React course on FEM with Brian
 * tweet update

+#### 13/04/2019
+* looked through sections of React FEM v3 that were not covered in v4
+* started the Beginner's guide to React with Kent C.Dodds and practised on exercises

 to do:
 - [ ] js calculator
 - [ ] marksheet.io css part, sass & css tricks